Dog-proofing your Home at Christmas

 Christmas is a fun, sociable time, but for nervous dogs the changes in noise levels, pace and routines can be distressing.
 Make sure that your dog has a ‘safe space’ to go to if they need peace and solitude.
-This can also be useful if you have.
-Their usual bed, crate or room can be the ideal solution to this.
+Their usual bed, crate or room can be the ideal solution for this.

-House guests can also bring their challenges.
-Make sure that your house guests of your dog’s needs.
-House guests will need to understand suitable treats your dog can be given, and if your dog is a runner (like ours) not to leave doors open.
+Forewarn your house guests of your dog’s needs.
+House guests will need to understand suitable treats your dog can be given, and, if your dog is a runner (like ours), not to leave doors open.
 If everyone knows the routines it can be stress-free for all.

 Dog-proofing your home at Christmas:

 With thought and supervision, you can be relaxed and enjoy the festive period knowing that your pets are safe to enjoy it with you too.
 We wish you a relaxed and happy festive period with your dogs.